Student Research Opportunities

 Research opportunities are available through credits or an internship opportunity.

-Research Credits can be received through Chem 392 (Special Problems in Chemistry) or Chem 492 (Senior Research) or for biochemistry majors BIMD 494 and graduate students Chem 599.
+Research Credits can be received through Chem 392 (Special Problems in Chemistry) or Chem 492 (Senior Research) or for biochemistry majors BIMD 494 (contact Dr. Foster to register) and graduate students Chem 599.
 In these courses, each student is assigned (upon request by the student) to a specific research group, to work closely with faculty members and other researchers (See below Research with UND faculty for specific projects and contacts).
-The total credits for Chem 392 may not exceed 3 credits.
+The total credits for Chem 392 (S/U graded) may not exceed 3 credits.
 The recommended Chem 392 starting time is the sophomore year.
 Starting the senior year, students should take Chem 492.
 Submission of a comprehensive final report is part of the Chem 495 Capstone course for 3 credits (also recognized as Advanced Communication credit).
 The Chem 492 may be repeated for up to 6 credits.

+Graduate students complete research component of the program through Chem 599 or Chem 998 and 999 (thesis and dissertation).
 All students are expected to complete responsible conduct of research training.